spokanemac/fleet-capture-the-flag/README.md

 # Welcome to Fleet's _Capture the Flag_

-Fleet Device Management couldn’t be more excited to announce that, Fleet has enabled MDM features in the latest release of Fleet as a public beta broadly available to everyone.
-Fleet is the first GitOps-enabled MDM solution, and we are showing that off with a little game of _Capture the Flag._
+Fleet Device Management couldn’t be more excited to announce that MDM features have been enabled in the latest release.
+The public beta is broadly available to everyone and Fleet is the first GitOps-enabled MDM solution.
+We are showing that off with a little game of _Capture the Flag._

 Check out the GitOps workflow by uploading your desktop background, updating the profile to use that image, and creating a pull request.
 Once approved, you will have 5 minutes to grab a screenshot from our live stream, post it on your favorite social media channel, and we will reward you with prizes!